mavryk-network/mavryk-protocol/docs/atlas/liquidity_baking.rst

 Liquidity Baking
 ================

-Liquidity baking incentivizes large amounts of decentralized liquidity provision between tez and tzBTC by minting a small amount of tez every block and depositing it inside of a constant product market making smart-contract.
+Liquidity baking incentivizes large amounts of decentralized liquidity provision between mav and tzBTC by minting a small amount of mav every block and depositing it inside of a constant product market making smart-contract.

 Contracts
 ~~~~~~~~~